andrelucas/akceph-build/README.md

 More powerfully still, you can pass in arbitrary environment variables via file `tools/env`.
 These can make substantial differences to the output, and if you try you can totally break things, so use this sparingly.

+### <a name='build-container.sh-thecontainerbuilder'></a>`build-container.sh` - the container builder

+This is mostly a wrapper around `docker build`, with some subtleties described above with regard to running the proper version of `install-deps.sh`.

+### <a name='source-build.sh-theCephbuilderscriptinsidethecontainer'></a>`source-build.sh` - the Ceph builder script inside the container

+Most of the intelligence of the build is in `tools/source-build.sh`.
+This is run from *inside* the container.
+It's the default `ENTRYPOINT`, which means if you don't override it, Docker will run this script when a container is started via `docker run`, and any options passed on the command line will be passed through to the entrypoint.

+(The `-i` option to `build-ceph.sh` overrides the `ENTRYPOINT` to be `/bin/bash` so you can have an interactive shell instead of running the build script.)

+`source-build.sh` takes many options, but most are fairly niche.
+The `-h` help explains what each option does, and the examples above should help.

 ## <a name='Miscellanea'></a>Miscellanea